klahrinz/klahrinz.github.io/LAW01-06-3crp.md

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 110 PROSECUTION OF OFFENSES</p>

-**Section 1.
+**§1.
 Institution of criminal actions.**

 Criminal actions shall be instituted as follows:

- - (a) For offenses where a preliminary investigation is required pursuant to section 1 of Rule 112, by filing the complaint with the proper officer for the purpose of conducting the requisite preliminary investigation.
+ - (a) For offenses where a preliminary investigation is required pursuant to §1 of Rule 112, by filing the complaint with the proper officer for the purpose of conducting the requisite preliminary investigation.

  - (b) For all other offenses, by filing the complaint or information directly with the Municipal Trial Courts and Municipal Circuit Trial Courts, or the complaint with the office of the prosecutor.
 In Manila and other chartered cities, the complaint shall be filed with the office of the prosecutor unless otherwise provided in their charters.
 The institution of the criminal action shall interrupt the running of the period of prescription of the offense charged unless otherwise provided in special laws.

-**Section 2.
+**§2.
 The complaint or information.**

 The complaint or information shall be in writing, in the name of the People of the Philippines and against all persons who appear to be responsible for the offense involved.

-**Section 3.
+**§3.
 Complaint defined.**

 A complaint is a sworn written statement charging a person with an offense, subscribed by the offended party, any peace officer, or other public officer charged with the enforcement of the law violated.

-**Section 4.
+**§4.
 Information defined.**

 An information is an accusation in writing charging a person with an offense, subscribed by the prosecutor and filed with the court.

-**Section 5.
+**§5.
 Who must prosecute criminal actions.**

-[(This Section was repealed by A.M.
+[(This §was repealed by A.M.
 No. 02-2-07-SC effective May 1, 2002)] All criminal actions commenced by a complaint or information shall be prosecuted under the direction and control of the prosecutor.
 However, in Municipal Trial Courts or Municipal Circuit Trial Courts when the prosecutor assigned thereto or to the case is not available, the offended party, any peace officer, or public officer charged with the enforcement of the law violated may prosecute the case.
 This authority shall cease upon actual intervention of the prosecutor or upon elevation of the case to the Regional Trial Court.

 The crimes of adultery and concubinage shall not be prosecuted except upon a complaint filed by the offended spouse.
 The offended party cannot institute criminal prosecution without including the guilty parties, if both are alive, nor, in any case, if the offended party has consented to the offense or pardoned the offenders.